 c.
 All symptoms shall be documented in the report.

 d.
-If the victim complains of any of the above symptoms or similar symptoms, they should be transported immediately for a Sexual Assault Resource Services (SARS) exam.
-When the victim arrives at the hospital for the SARS exam, the officer should immediately notify the hospital staff of the possible use of a "date rape drug."
+If the victim complains of any of the above symptoms or similar symptoms, they should be transported immediately for a sexual assault exam.
+When the victim arrives at the hospital for the exam, the officer should immediately notify the hospital staff of the possible use of a "date rape drug."

 e.
-Hospital staff will be responsible for drawing the needed blood or urine samples from the victim for later processing.
+Hospital staff will be responsible for drawing blood or urine samples from the victim for later processing.

 i.
 It should be noted that the body metabolizes most of these substances within 12 hours, so the samples must be drawn immediately.